tundish/blathnaid/NOTES.rst

 The name of that spirit is Krol.

 I am not the world expert on Krol.
-What I have heard about him would fill a book, although not all of that could have been the truth.
+What I have heard about him would fill a book, although not all of that can have been the truth.

 I know he'd been an important figure in Antiquity.
 And he wore flesh again in our modern age, and performed many brave deeds here.